menghsuanhsieh/tangential-wasserstein-projection/README.md

 - Download the repository to your local computer.
 - Download Medicare data from the `Medicaid Data/Pre-Intervention Data` subfolder on Dropbox (linked above) to the directory: `Data/Medicaid_Data`.
 - Download Medicare data from the `Medicaid Data/Counterfactual Data` subfolder on Dropbox (linked above) to the directory: `Data/Medicaid_Data/Counterfactual`.
+- Move the `Data` folder to the `Python Code` subdirectory.
 - Run `Python Code/Mixed Gaussian Simulation.ipynb` for the Gaussian simulations.
 - Run `Python Code/Lego Block Simulation.py` for the Lego Brick image replication.
 - Run `Python Code/Medicaid.ipynb` for the Medicaid expansion application.

-The .png files will be stored in `Python Code` directory.
+The .png files will be stored in `Python Code` subdirectory by default.
 The tables are generated within each .ipynb program.
+If you wish to save the .png files in alternative directories, please change the corresponding `plt.savefig()` commands in the programs.

 ### Details